unni-krishnan-95/copy/_posts/2016-10-24-ncl-intro-osint.md

 Since we now have a better grasp of what we can expect, let's jump into the first challenge - [OSINT](https://en.wikipedia.org/wiki/Open-source_intelligence)!

-## OSINT - Open Source Intelligence:
+## OSINT - Open Source Intelligence

 Our first OSINT challenge begins with the following questions.